cyrilgeorge153/cyrilgeorge153.github.io/README.md

 ## Hi there 👋

 ## I am a software test engineer with over 6 years of work experience in product and service based companies.
 I have experience in ui automation,  backend API and mobile testing.
 I am a conscientious person who works hard and pays attention to detail.
 I'm flexible, quick to pick up new skills and eager to learn from others.
 I also have lots of ideas and enthusiasm.
-Currently testing salesforce based applications.

 # AUTOMATION FRAMEWORK & DEVOPS SKILLS:
 Data Driven, Key Word(Robot Framework), Hybrid, Page Object Model, Selenium WebDriver with java & python , BDD (Cucumber-JVM), TestNg, Junit, Pytest, Extent Report, Apache Log4j, SVN, GIT, GitHub, Bit bucket, Gitlab, MAVEN, Jenkins, Docker, Zalenium, TestProject, Karate Ui Testing, Playwright with java & python, Selenide, SeleniumBase with python.